synfinatic/aws-sso-cli/docs/ecs-server.md

 Accessing the individual credentials is done via the `profile` query parameter:

 `export AWS_CONTAINER_CREDENTIALS_FULL_URI=http://localhost:4144/slot/ExampleProfileName`

+**Note:** If you have configured an SSL certificate as described above, use `httpss://localhost:4144/slot/ExampleProfileName`.

 Would utilize the `ExampleProfileName` role.
 Note that the `profile` value value in the URL must be [URL Escaped](https://www.w3schools.com/tags/ref_urlencode.ASP).